download pre-computed annotation

 # total is total UMIs per cell

-# detected is number of detected genes.
+# detected is number of unique detected genes

-# the different gene subset percentages are listed as subsets_mt_percent etc.
+# the different gene subset percentages are listed as subsets_mt_percent etc

 wrap_plots(